Program: B.S., Information Systems

 Bookstein Hall (BB) 3121

-- Are able to recognize and analyze ethical problems in organizational situations and select and defend a course of action.
+- Recognize and analyze ethical problems in organizational situations and select and defend a course of action.

-- Are able to effectively communicate complex information system and business concepts orally and in writing.
+- Effectively communicate complex information system and business concepts orally and in writing.

-- Are able to apply critical-thinking and problem-solving skills when analyzing and solving information system and business problems.
+- Apply critical-thinking and problem-solving skills when analyzing and solving information system and business problems.

 - Understand the individual and group dynamics of project teams.